Tdhtdhtdhtdhtdh: Sound Effects!

 So what we're talking about is sound effects, if you haven't gathered that by now.
 And,

-because I worked in that field for a little while and you and I did a TV show.
-Like you know some stuff about it.
+because I worked in that field for a little while and you and I did a TV show, like you know some stuff about it.

-And also this stuff is for animation and video games and all that stuff, but we're mainly talking about live action stuff.
-When you see a car drive down the road or
+So we should say right out of the gate, when you're watching a movie or you're watching a TV show or something like that, and also this stuff is for animation and video games and all that stuff, but we're mainly talking about live action stuff.

-a couple sitting in a restaurant having a conversation, and you hear all the people in the background, you hear that car drive down the road, or anything you hear, a door shut, footsteps, all of that stuff is created in post-production, either by a person doing it, a Foley artist, which we're going to talk a lot about, or it might be from a sound catalog, like where you have all kinds of recordings you can pull from, like car door shut, stuff like that.
+When you see a car drive down the road or a couple sitting in a restaurant having a conversation, and you hear all the people in the background, you hear that car drive down the road, or anything you hear, a door shut, footsteps, all of that stuff is created in post-production, either by a person doing it, a Foley artist, which we're going to talk a lot about, or it might be from a sound catalog, like where you have all kinds of recordings you can pull from,

+like car door shut, stuff like that.
 Or sometimes, you know, that stuff now obviously is created through the wizardry of computering.

-Yeah, but there's a surprising craft that's still left that has not been pushed out by computers yet.
+craft that's still left that has not been pushed out by computers yet that seems like this sort of happened years ago.

-That seems like this sort of happened years ago, but the work that the Foley artists do is so intricate and so well done that computers just can't replicate it yet.
+But the work that the Foley artists do is so intricate and so well done that computers just can't replicate it yet.
 Like, yeah,

 sound actors.

+they make room for the camera and everything and the lighting.
 And there's a boom person that's like, oh, don't worry about me.

 Like, I also have to stand in this room